iconic dj honey dijon on queer liberation and the death of subculture | read | i-D

 Ha, explain that to me…

-The reason I called it that, was to own the fact that people have perceptions of trans women as being the best of both worlds.
-I wanted to take something which is incorrect and use it to my advantage.
+The reason I called it that was to own the fact that people have perceptions of trans women as being the best of both worlds.
+I wanted to take something that is incorrect and use it to my advantage.
 It's not the best of both worlds, it's just the best of my world.

 Do you love that world?